JulieMurray/buildr-documentation/user/pages/10.recreating-the-demo/17.utafiti/docs.md

 ### Social Icon appearance

-The color, size and other aspects of the social-mobile icon appearance can be controlled via the general settings side panel in the template's design panel.
+The colour, size and other aspects of the social-mobile icon appearance can be controlled via the general settings side panel in the template's design panel.

 ![Social Icons mobile](social-icons-mobile.png)